UNIVAC 1100/2200 series: 1108

 The 1108 II, or 1108A, was the first multiprocessor machine in the series, capable of expansion to three CPUs and two IOCs (Input/Output Control Units).
 To support this, it had up to 262,144 words (four cabinets) of eight-ported main memory: separate instruction and data paths for each CPU, and one path for each IOC.
 The memory was organized in physical banks of 65,536 words, with separate odd and even ports in each bank.
 The instruction set was very similar to that of the 1107, but included some additional instructions, including the "Test and Set" instruction for multiprocessor synchronization.
 Some models of the 1108 implemented the ability to divide words into four nine-bit bytes, allowing use of ASCII characters.
 Most 1108A configurations included one or two CPUs, each with eight or (optionally) 16 36-bit parallel I/O channels, and two or three 64K core memory cabinets.
 Three CPU systems, with four core memory cabinets were the exception due to cost considerations.
 The IOC was a separate cabinet that contained 8 or (optionally) 16 additional I/O channels to support configurations with very large Mass Storage requirements.
 A very limited number of IOCs were produced, with United Air Lines (UAL) being the primary customer.

-The UNIVAC Array Processor, or UAP, was produced in even more limited numbers that the IOC.
+The UNIVAC Array Processor, or UAP, was produced in even more limited numbers than the IOC.
 It was a custom-built, stand-alone math coprocessor to the 1108A system.
 The UAP, at its most basic level, consisted of four 1108A arithmetic units, and associated control circuitry, contained in a standalone cabinet almost identical to the 1108A CPU.
 The UAP was physically and logically situated between two 1108A multiprocessor systems.
 It was capable of directly addressing and interfacing to the four 65K core memory cabinets of two independent 1108A systems.
 It was capable of executing a number of array-processing instructions, the most important being fast Fourier transform (FFT).
 At a simplified level, one of the 1108A CPUs would move data arrays into core memory, and send the UAP an instruction packet, containing the function to be executed, and the memory address(es) of the data array(s), across a standard I/O channel.
 The UAP would then perform the operation, totally independent of the CPU(s), and, when the operation was complete, "interrupt" the originating CPU via the I/O channel.
 A very small number of UAPs were built, for Shell Oil Company, Digitech(Calgary) and Gulf Canada(Calgary).
 The UAPs installed were used for processing seismic data.